Dennington, Victoria

-Dennington is a town in the Western District of Victoria, Australia.
-The town is located in the City of Warrnambool local government area, 270 km south-west of the state capital, Melbourne and 5 km north-west of the regional centre of Warrnambool.
+Dennington is a suburb of Warrnambool, in the Western District of Victoria, Australia.
+It is located in the City of Warrnambool local government area, 270 km south-west of the state capital, Melbourne, and 5 km north-west of the regional centre of Warrnambool.
 At the 2016 census, Dennington had a population of 1,907.

-The town was home to a large bulk milk powder plant operated by New Zealand dairy co-operative, Fonterra.
+Dennington was home to a large bulk milk powder plant operated by New Zealand dairy co-operative, Fonterra.
 When opened by Nestlé in 1911, it was the world's largest condensed milk plant.
 The plant was closed in 2019 and is now owned by Provico.

-The town lies on the Merri River.
+The suburb lies on the Merri River.